embrace-io/embrace-docs/docs/ios/open-source/tracing.md

 To use this feature:

 1. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
-2. Instrument your app using the reference guide in this sections to start adding traces to your operations.
+2. Instrument your app using the reference guide in this sections to start adding spans to your operations.
-3. See the traces in the Traces section of the Embrace dashboard.
+3. See the spans in the Traces section of the Embrace dashboard.

 ### Create SpanBuilder